The importance of feature preprocessing for differentially private linear optimization: A counter-example for DPSGD

 \end{lemma} We will focus on the case when $w_0(2) \le 0$ and consider dataset $D'$ and loss $L(w, D')$\footnote{When $w_0(2) \ge 0$, we will consider $D''$ and loss $L(w, D'')$ instead.}.
 It would be enough to show that for every iteration $t$, the parameter $w_t$ has a constant probability of being negative.
 The gradient of each individual loss functions satisfies that for $(x, y) \in D'$, we have

 Hence the norm of the gradient vectors can be as large as $\sqrt{\mu^2 + 1}$.
 By clipping the gradient to norm $C$, the `signal' component of the gradient on the second coordinate will be decreased to $\min\{1, C/\sqrt{\mu^2 + 1}\}$.
 However, in each iteration, DPSGD will add a Gaussian noise with standard deviation proportional to $C/n\eps$, which can be large compared to $\min\{1, C/\sqrt{\mu^2 + 1}\}$ when $\mu$ is large.
 When $\ns < \mu/\eps$, the total noise will dominate the signal, making the probability of $w_t(2) < 0$ nontrivial.
 We provide the complete proof in Appendix~\ref{app:toy}. \paragraph{DPSGD with better mean estimation algorithm.} One attempt to solve the above issue is to replace \cref{eqn:clipped_mean} by recently proposed private mean estimation algorithms, which can improve the estimation error to scale with the diameter of the gradients (\eg in \citet{karwa2017finite, huang2021instance}).
 However, it is unclear whether this will work.
-As shown in \cref{fig:gradient}, the diameter of the gradients can be pretty large and proportional to the maximum norm of feature vectors instead of the diameter.
+As shown in \cref{fig:gradient}, the diameter of the gradients can be proportional to the maximum norm of feature vectors instead of the diameter.

-In the next section, we take advantage of the fact that the data points are close in the feature space, and design an algorithm that first privately preprocesses the features and then perform DPSGD to achieve better bounds.
+In the next section, we take advantage of the fact that the data points are close in the feature space, and design an algorithm that first privately preprocesses the features and then perform DPSGD to achieve better bounds. \newer{In particular, the bound in \cref{thm:upper} states that when $\max\{\sqrt{\log(\mu)\log(1/\delta)}/\eps, \sqrt[3]{\mu/\eps}\} \ll \ns < \mu/\eps$, the new algorithm achieves a $o(1)$ error, which is strictly better than DPSGD.}